 - a.
 A statement that the emissions unit will continue to comply with those permit conditions with which it is in compliance; - b.
-A statement that the emissions unit will comply, on a timely basis, with an applicable federal requirement that will become effective during the permit term; with any future applicable federal requirement on a timely basis; - c.
+A statement that the emissions unit will comply, on a timely basis, with an applicable federal requirement that will become effective during the permit term; - c.
 For each condition with which the emissions unit is not in compliance with an applicable federal requirement, a schedule of compliance which lists all preventative or corrective activities, and the dates when these activities will be accomplished; and - d.
 For each emissions unit that is not in compliance with an applicable federal requirement, a schedule of progress on at least a semi-annual basis which includes: 1) the date when compliance will be achieved, 2) an explanation of why compliance was not, or will not be, achieved by the scheduled date, and 3) a log of any preventative or corrective actions taken.